Healthy Eating Game with Myllo | MnMCutesy

 For example:

-• Beetroot helps give us energy to run and play.
+• Beetroot is often linked with energy and active play.

 This approach builds both curiosity and understanding — essential ingredients for lifelong healthy habits.